“There is a shade, behind things, yet deeply present…”

 I was born and raised in Rotorua, New Zealand and spent a lot of time as a child amongst the hills, lakes and forest around that area.
 I studied Engineering at the University of Canterbury and left with a Masters degree in Artificial Intelligence (thesis: A neurochemical model of the brain).

 I’ve worked as an engineer, software developer, business analyst, and, since 2006, as a psychotherapist and analyst, applying both a Gestalt and a Jungian perspective.

 I studied art in the late 1990s first at COFA (University of NSW), leaving with a BFA, and then completing an MA (Hons) in Fine Arts from the University of Western Sydney in 2001 (thesis: An Inquiry into an Imaginal Landscape).
 This thesis examined the inner experience of landscapes using the lenses of James Hillman and other contemporary thinkers.

 I exhibited in several solo exhibitions in the late 1990s and early 2000s.

 In 2015 I began to focus my attention on artmaking as imaginal inquiry, and the esoteric in general, as a daily practice, and the fruits of this are the folios and word pieces from 2016 onwards.
-I feel this work is carried by a rich undercurrent that is deep and exciting, and I am eager to explore more of the poetic depths that energise me.
+I feel this work is carried by a rich undercurrent that is deep and exciting.
+I’m eager to explore more of these poetic depths.

 I know we must collectively find another way of engaging with this exquisite planet and this mysterious and limitless consciousness with which we are endowed, and I try to explicate such a way in my works.